 Schizandra berries can overpower the flavor of other foods and beverages when added to other superfood recipes.

 These berries don’t take too long to cook and you can either enjoy them as tea or add it into smoothies or superfood desserts such as the superfood ice-cream recipe.
 You may also add them to your refreshing goji berry drink.

-Studies have shown that schizandra berry tea is capable of providing a glowing and radiant skin as it improves blood circulation and preserves moisture of the skin.
-It thus provides soft and supple skin cells , and protects the skin from the damage from sun or wind.
+Studies have shown that schizandra berry tea is capable of providing glowing and radiant skin as it improves blood circulation and preserves the moisture of the skin.
+It thus provides soft and supple skin cells , and protects the skin from damage from the sun or wind.